An Indigo Dye Workshop with Flora Arbuthnott

 Burns, R. (2017).
 Indigo Workshop 2.
 (Own Collection)

-My swatches are knitted in pure wool, and I was told that the alkaline dye vat would did make the wool a bit 'crispy', and so I was told to soak them overnight in vinegar to counteract this.
-After a wash with Ph neutral soap, the swatches had lost a bit of their softness, but not so much as to have ruined the textile.
-It's worth considering this if using indigo in the future.
+My swatches were knitted in pure wool, and I was told that the alkaline nature of the vat would did make the wool a bit 'crispy'.
+To counteract this, I was advised to soak them overnight in a vinegar solution.
+I followed this advice, then washed with a pH neutral soap.
+The swatches had lost a bit of their softness, but not so much as to have ruined the textile.
+It is worth considering this, if using indigo to dye wool in the future.

-I'm really please I booked onto the workshop as I learnt so much more through doing than I would have done by reading a book.
+I'm really pleased I booked onto the workshop, as I learnt so much more through doing than I would have done by reading a book.
 It suits my learning style and just goes to show how valuable learning through doing and knowledge sharing is to learning a subject with such a rich history.

 References: